apache/turbine-archetypes/README.md

-# turbine-webapp-5.x
+# turbine-webapp-6.0

-Maven Archetype to generate a webapp utilizing Turbine 5.x
+Maven Archetype to generate a webapp utilizing Turbine 6.0 and Torque 5.1

 ## Getting Started